Payment of Tuition and Fees

 Withholding student records

-The university withholds students' academic records for nonpayment of tuition and fees, loans, and other appropriate charges and for nonreturn of university property.
+The university withholds students' academic records for nonpayment of tuition and fees, loans, and other appropriate charges and for no return of university property.

 This fee is the student's contribution toward the costs of instruction and covers approximately 20 to 25 percent of the instructional costs.